Former Fargo police officer won't be charged for actions during May 30 riots

 Police Chief David Todd said Osmundson’s actions don’t warrant further criminal investigation and the matter is closed.

-The group One Fargo and the local chapter of Black Lives Matter accused Fargo police of illegally surveilling them during the May 30 event, which began as a peaceful protest in the morning but at night turned violent.
+The group One Fargo and the local chapter of Black Lives Matter accused

+them during the May 30 event, which began as a peaceful protest in the morning but at night turned violent.

-A report by the Fargo Police Department's Internal Affairs debunked that notion saying Osmundson acted alone in his actions to go undercover.
+acted alone in his actions to go undercover.

 Below is the full statement Chief Todd released to Valley News Live: